Detective Pikachu (film): Accolades

-Sequel
+Future

-In January 2019, months ahead of the release of Detective Pikachu, Legendary Entertainment announced that a sequel was already in development, with Oren Uziel signed on as screenwriter.
+In January 2019, months ahead of the release of Detective Pikachu, Legendary announced that a sequel was already in development, with Oren Uziel signed on as screenwriter.
 However, on May 3, 2021, Justice Smith said regarding a potential sequel: "I think we have to just kind of bury our hopes.
 I don't think it's going to happen.
 I really hope so though".
 In February 2023, a representative from Legendary Entertainment said that a sequel is still "in active development".
 In March 2023, it was reported that Jonathan Krisel would direct the sequel and that Chris Galletta would write the screenplay.

 By 2024, journalists concluded that the sequel had gotten stuck in development hell.
 In January of that year, Justice Smith stated that he had not received any calls or updates from the studio.
 In August 2024, Game Freak suffered a data breach resulting in the theft of employees' personal data, as well as info regarding upcoming games.
 The leaked files also included major plot details for the sequel, titled The Great Detective Pikachu, and revealed that Jordan Vogt-Roberts was set to direct it.
 The studio had scheduled a release for 2024, but for unknown reasons, the movie did not materialize.
 Logan Moore of ComicBook.com concluded this suggested "the film fell apart internally and is no longer happening, or it could simply be on hold".